-Michelle Janavs Daughters Were Shunned After Her Involvement In The College Admissions Scandal
+Michelle Janavs’ Daughters Were Shunned After Her Involvement In The College Admissions Scandal

-The daughters of the Hot Pocket heiress Michelle Janavs have felt the consequences of their mother’s role in the college admissions scandal, lawyers say.
+The daughters of Hot Pockets heiress Michelle Janavs have felt the consequences of their mother’s role in the college admissions scandal, lawyers say.
 The girls, a junior and a senior in high school, felt the heat after the news of the scandal broke, as many of those in their lives turned against them, according to The New York Times.

 The girls were students at Sage Hill School, a private school in Newport Coast.
 It was there that both Janavs and Douglas Hodge, another person charged in connection to this case, served on the school board.
 They both resigned after the news broke.
 There was no hiding what had gone on following Janavs’ arrest, due to the high publicity surrounding the case.